k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/angular-ui-component-install-and-deploy.md

 ## Prerequisites

 1. Download and install Node.js ([click here to download](https://nodejs.org/en/)).
-You can check if this was correctly installed by entering "node --version"
+You can check if this was correctly installed by entering "node --version" in terminal.

 2. Install Angular CLI using Node Package Manager (npm, already installed with Node.js in step 1).
 To do this, type in terminal (use sudo on linux systems):
 ```